scaventz/kotlin-bytecode-comparator/README.md

 For my own purposes, a plugin for comparing bytecode differences between two versions of the compiler.

 It has the following defects
 - Support compiling single source file only.
-(The plugin calling `kotlinc yourFile.kt` under the hood).
+(It calls `kotlinc yourFile.kt` under the hood).
 - Not robust at all
 - Support Windows only, but can be easily extended to support Linux/macOS
 - Support `IR`, `Inline` options only